Hannahville Indian Community: Reservation improvements

 The Marquette Catholic Diocese donated the $6,000 abandonment deposit required by the Alger-Delta Cooperative Electric Association.
 Each of the 16 households to receive electricity paid the Cooperative membership fee of $5.
-In this same period, the BIA had approved a housing project for new residences in Hannahville.
+During this same period, the BIA had approved a housing project for new residences in Hannahville.
 The cooperative required the deposit against the contingency that the new houses might not be built.

 Geography

 According to the United States Census Bureau, the Hannahville Indian Community in 2020 had an area of 5.57 sqmi, all of it land.
 The community also had 3.57 sqmi of off-reservation trust land.
 The combined reservation and off-reservation trust land have a total area of 9.14 sqmi.

 Demographics

 As of the census of 2020, the population of the Hannahville Indian Community and off-reservation trust land was 720.
 Of these residents, 325 lived within the community, and 395 lived on off-reservation trust land.
 The population density was 78.8 PD/sqmi.
 There were 262 housing units at an average density of 28.7 /sqmi.
 The racial makeup of the reservation and off-reservation trust land was 75.1% Native American, 13.1% White, 0.1% Black or African American, 0.1% from other races, and 11.5% from two or more races.
 Ethnically, the population was 2.4% Hispanic or Latino of any race.

 According to the 1990 Census of Population and Housing for Michigan, the per capita income for the Hannahville community in 1989 was $4,625, whereas the per capita for the state of Michigan was $14,154.

 Approximately 100 additional members live nearby and access services on the Reservation.
 Since the late 20th century, the Tribe has been committed to developing environmental protection programs to ensure a healthy and safe environment for current and future generations.